Office of International Programs

 STEPS to H-1B

-First, the department downloads and completes the preliminary paperwork, then submits the documents to the Office of International Scholar & Student Services (ISSFS) at UC 2162.
+To initiate an H-1B petition application, the department completes the preliminary paperwork, then submits the documents to the Office of International Programs, attention: International Student, Scholar & Faculty Services (ISSFS) Center located in UC 2160.

-Once all of the above forms and documents are received, the ISSFS Faculty and Scholar Advisor will request the prevailing wage determination from the U.S. Department of Labor, which can take them up to 60 days in some cases.
+Once all of the above forms and documents are received, the ISSFS International Advisor will request the prevailing wage determination from the Texas Workforce Commission.

-- It may take up to six weeks or so to receive the prevailing wage determination.
+- It may take up to four weeks or so to receive the prevailing wage determination.

 - The salary for your employee must be at least 100% of the prevailing wage in order to proceed to the next step in the process of obtaining the H-1B.